Md-Hiccup/Crypto-Bot/README.md

 ## To get Chat-id from [@GetIDs Bot](https://telegram.me/getidsbot)
 ```
-1. Create another Group/Channel
+1. Create another Group
-2. Add your bot to Group/Channel
+2. Add your bot to Group
 3. Add @getidsbot
 4. @getidsbot will send the chat-id
 5. Save chat-id